ebi-ait/hca-to-scea-tools/README.md

 ### Perl validator

+It is not possible to get this validation tool running globally for all users in the /data/tools folder on EC2.
+It is better to install it individually in your home directory or subdirectory.
+If you follow the below install instructions you should be able to get it installed and running on EC2.

 1. Install Anaconda if you don’t have it already and the Anaconda directory to your path
-1. Configure conda by typing the following at the terminal:
+2. Configure conda by typing the following at the terminal:
      ```
      conda config --add channels defaults
      conda config --add channels bioconda
      conda config --add channels conda-forge
      ```
-1. Install the perl atlas module in a new environment:
+3. Install the perl atlas module in a new environment:
      ```
      conda create -n perl-atlas-test -c ebi-gene-expression-group perl-atlas-modules
      ```
-1. Activate the environment:
+4. Activate the environment:
      ```
      conda activate perl-atlas-test
      ```
-1. Download the validate_magetab.pl_ _perl script from here: [https://drive.google.com/drive/folders/1Ja2NKtHkDh2YIvUhNa1mpivL-UjCsmbR](https://drive.google.com/drive/folders/1Ja2NKtHkDh2YIvUhNa1mpivL-UjCsmbR))
+5. Copy the validate_magetab.pl perl script into your home or other directory where you will run the tool, it can be found on EC2 in the /data/tools/scea-perl-atlas-validator folder.
+The corresponding sdrf file should be in the same folder.
+The tool will automatically detect the sdrf file given the idf filename prefix.
-1. Execute the script (with idf and sdrf files in the same directory)
+6. Execute the script (with idf and sdrf files in the same directory)
      ```
      perl path-to/validate_magetab.pl -i <idf-file>
      ```